 But he was too late.

-In a blink of an eye, a stray soldier ran up to her and knocked her backwards.
+In the blink of an eye, a stray soldier ran up to her and knocked her backwards.
 She was sent flying for miles before hitting a wall, smashing it upon impact.

 “Azaliea!”
 Ray yelled running towards her.